absmach/magistrala-docs/docs/dev-guide/reports.md

 ### Default Template

 If no custom template is provided, the system uses a built-in default template that includes:
-- Professional styling with corporate color scheme
+- Professional styling with corporate color scheme.
-- Responsive layout optimized for PDF generation
+- Responsive layout optimized for PDF generation.
-- Automatic page breaks for multi-metric reports
+- Automatic page breaks for multi-metric reports.
-- Header and footer sections with metadata
+- Header and footer sections with metadata.
-- Sortable data tables with alternating row colors
+- Sortable data tables with alternating row colors.

 ### Best Practices

-1. **Start with the default template** as a reference for required structure
+1. **Start with the default template** as a reference for required structure.
-2. **Test template validation** before using in production
+2. **Test template validation** before using in production.
-3. **Use semantic CSS classes** for maintainable styling
+3. **Use semantic CSS classes** for maintainable styling.
-4. **Consider PDF constraints** when designing layouts
+4. **Consider PDF constraints** when designing layouts.
-5. **Include proper error handling** for missing data fields
+5. **Include proper error handling** for missing data fields.
-6. **Validate template blocks** are properly closed
+6. **Validate template blocks** are properly closed.

 ### API Operations